-WGIDEEPS, formerly the Working Group on Redfish Surveys (WGRS), provides sound, credible, timely, peer-reviewed, and integrated scientific advice on fishery management.
+WGIDEEPS provides sound, peer-reviewed, and integrated scientific advice on fishery management.
 The surveys are the primary basis for advice on the stock status of pelagic redfish in the areas.

 Surveys have been conducted on pelagic beaked redfish in the open Irminger Sea since 1983 and the Norwegian Sea since 2007, mainly to collect biomass estimates.
 These surveys have been conducted by individual nations or in collaboration between nations.
 The area coverage and methodology have varied, however, with area coverage often limited in the early years.